6 Rosacea Treatments that Can Help End Redness

 Rosacea treatment: Green tea-infused serums

 “I tell my patients to put my Green Tea Antioxidant Cream in the fridge, so it’s cold and in addition to the other benefits, it constricts the blood vessels for reduced redness,” Dr. Hellman says.
 “Drinking green tea is not the same.
-Applying the serum directly to the skin is the most effective use. ” Other green tea-powered creams and serums include Pevonia RS2 Gentle Care Cream and Replenix CF Serum with Caffeine.
+Applying the serum directly to the skin is the most effective use.”
+(Though there are home remedies for rosacea if you’re interested in a more natural treatment.)
+Other green tea-powered creams and serums include Pevonia RS2 Gentle Care Cream and Replenix CF Serum with Caffeine.
 (Learn why there is caffeine in your skin care products.)

 Rosacea treatment: Tight trigger control